India’s main pharmaceutical regulatory body, the CDSCO, recently released

 (CROs) to present additional materials and paperwork when applying to import

-a large volume of drugs for clinical trials.
+a large volume of drugs for clinical trials in India.
 The Rule 33 (from the 1945 Drugs

 and Cosmetics Regulations) that is currently in place allows small quantities